Eslam-Abdo/Eslam-Abdo.github.io/README.md

 This section guides you to deploy your portfolio on GitHub pages.

-- Navigate to `package.json` and enter your domain name instead of `https://developerfolio.js.org/` in `homepage` variable.
-For example, if you want your site to be `https://<your-username>.github.io/developerFolio`, add the same to the homepage section of `package.json`.
+- Navigate to `package.json` and enter your domain name in `homepage` variable.
+For example, if you want your site to be `https://<your-username>.github.io/`, add the same to the homepage section of `package.json`.

-- In short you can also add `/devloperFolio` to `package.json` as both are exactly same.
-Upon doing so, you tell `create-react-app` to add the path assets accordingly.
+- Once you are done with your setup and have successfully completed all steps above, you need to put your website online!
+- I highly recommend using [Github Pages](https://create-react-app.dev/docs/deployment/#github-pages) to achieve this the EASIEST WAY.
+- First you need to create a github repository with the name `<your-github-username>.github.io`.
+Please don't give it any other name.
+- Now, you need to generate a production build and deploy the website.

+- Run `npm run build` to generate the production build folder.
+- Enter the build folder, `git init` and push the generated code to the `master` branch of your new repository on github.
+That's it.
+It's Done.
+- You may need to `git init` and force push at every new build.

+- Run `npm run deploy` to build and create a branch called `gh-pages`.
+It will push the `build` files to that branch.
+- The last step in deploying is to enable `Github Pages` in settings of the repository and select `gh-pages` branch.

+Now, your website is successfully deployed and you can visit it at `<your-github-username>.github.io`.

 - Optionally, configure the domain.
 You can configure a custom domain with GitHub Pages by adding a `CNAME` file to the `public/` folder.